Principal Investigator is a university employee who has a Full-Time position that includes:

 distributed in proportions that may be approximated using reasonable methods; and

-- Is necessary to the overall operation of the non-Federal entity and is assignable
+- It is necessary to the overall operation of the non-Federal entity and is assignable

 in part to the Federal award in accordance with the principles in this subpart.